keyurr2/face-detection/README.md

-Face Detection: Face detection implementation with dlib using HOG + SVM and CNN.
+Face Detection: Face detection implementation with dlib using HOG + SVM and CNN + Deep learning.
 ==================

 I was just looking for different face detection methods and found a useful library for it called : dlib python bindings